- What drives violence against women?

-This is why we work with others to build this movement for change.
+This is why we work with and seek to engage others to build this movement for change.

 Our activities include:

-Building and promoting an evidence-based approach to preventing violence against all women in Australia.
+- Building and promoting an evidence-based approach to preventing violence against all women in Australia.

-Leading best-practice monitoring and evaluation of prevention projects, and measuring and analysing progress at the national level.
+- Leading best-practice monitoring and evaluation of prevention projects, and measuring and analysing progress at the national level.

-Supporting and increasing quality prevention work across different settings like sport, media, workplaces and education.
+- Supporting and increasing quality prevention work across different settings like sport, media, workplaces and education.

-Translating evidence into effective social marketing campaigns to motivate people to take positive action, and to change social norms.
+- Translating evidence into effective social marketing campaigns to motivate people to take positive action, and to change social norms.

-Leading a constructive and ongoing public conversation on violence against women.
+- Leading a constructive and ongoing public conversation on violence against women.

 What about responding to the crisis of violence that’s already happening?

-As primary prevention activity increases, we are likely to see increased numbers of women being able to identify violence in their own lives, and seeking support.
+As prevention activity increases, we are likely to see increased numbers of women being able to identify violence in their own lives, and seeking support.
 Having robust and adequately funded response systems (including support services, police and justice systems) will remain critical to ensure that women are safe and supported.

 What does the future look like?